gmaximowicz/movie_site_api/README.md

   * aliases: string
 * PUT /api/persons/:id - update the person with the id passed
 * DELETE /api/persons - remove the person passed in the id
-* POST /api/persons/:id/movies - add a person to a movie with a determined rol
+* POST /api/persons/:id/movies - add a person (id) to a movie with a determined rol
   * idMovie: string, id movie (not _id)
-  * idPerson: string, id person (not _id)
   * rol: string [actor|producer|director]

 Movies